aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 We have data collected from our unicorns of which we're going to focus on two attributes: magic points and distance.
 We hold a strong belief that a unicorn is heavily utilized when the number of magic points is more than 50 times the distance traveled.
 We can apply this business logic as a new attribute to our data using AWS Lambda.

-Use the console or CLI to upload travel data to the raw S3 bucket.
+Use the console or CLI to upload travel data to an S3 bucket.
 Once you upload the raw travel data file, a process will be started involving three AWS Lambda functions and two Amazon Simple Queue Service (SQS) queues.
 You can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/home?region=us-east-1) to track how your Lambda functions are processing the data and/or use the [CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards:name=Wild_Rydes_Machine_Learning;start=PT1H) built as part of this lab.

 High level steps:

-1. Manually upload ride_data.json into the raw bucket generated from your CF template
+1. Manually upload ride_data.json into the bucket generated from your CF template
 1. S3 event automatically triggers the Parse Unicorn Data function
 1. Parse Unicorn Data function will read the JSON file and places each entry on an SQS queue
 1. Find Nearest Ground Station function reads from the SQS queue, finds the closest weather station, and applies a label indicating if the ride was a "heavy utilization" scenario
 1. Find Nearest Ground Station function places the record on another SQS queue
-1. Processed Data to S3 function puts the record back into s3 in the transformed bucket in CSV format
+1. Processed Data to S3 function puts the record back into S3 in CSV format

 <details>
 <summary><strong>:white_check_mark: Step-by-step directions (expand for details)</strong></summary><p>